pmichaillat/unemployment/syllabus.md

-### Unemployment: Winter 2025 Syllabus
+### Unemployment: Fall 2025 Syllabus

 ---

 #### Course description

 The course's topic is unemployment.
-The course presents facts about the labor market and unemployment, models to describe unemployment, and policies to tackle unemployment.
+The course presents facts about the labor market and unemployment, develops a model to describe unemployment, and analyzes policies to tackle unemployment.
 The course addresses several questions:

 + Why do we care about unemployment?
 + Why does unemployment exist?